The Bankrate promise

 A business line of credit is a loan that works similarly to a credit card and HELOC in that you borrow money on an as-needed basis.
-With this option, you can borrow only what you need for your business.
 Business lines of credit can be secured or unsecured, and interest rates vary between the two options.

 Secured or unsecured business loan

 Another option you have to fund your business expenses is taking out a secured or unsecured business loan.
 When you take out a secured business loan, the lender will require you to secure the loan with an asset.
 Although you can use a business asset — land, equipment or a building — lenders will let you choose what type of collateral to pledge.
 An unsecured business loan doesn’t require collateral.

 To qualify for a small business loan, your business will have to meet the lender’s minimum requirements.
 For example, some lenders require that your business has existed for a certain number of years or generate a minimum amount of annual revenue.

 When choosing between using a HELOC for business and other funding options, compare the interest rate and terms of each option, the loan amount and the consequences for defaulting on the loan.